geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-03/meeting-transcript.md

 Anything else you want to add before we move on to the next item?

 ##### **Geohot** [[00:05:51](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=351)]
-You know, maybe...
+You know, maybe..
 Okay, so there aren't any SIMD instructions while debugging LLVM and ClangJit.
-I mean, I want to...
-There's some way I could...
-Maybe propose...
+I mean, I want to..
+There's some way I could..
+Maybe propose..
 UUVM, maybe propose a bounty that will capture what I'm trying to get at with this CPU speed.
-Like, I think if...
+Like, I think if..
 It's a little bit annoying on Mac because Mac Torch CPU uses AMX, but I'd really like to be beating Torch CPU.
 How about we can do it on the CI machines?
 Beat Torch CPU on the CI machines for like some common models.